 These chocolate cupcakes are rich with moist chocolatey-ness.
 The chocolate flavor comes from cacao powder, the raw powder part of the cocoa bean.
 The other part is the cocoa butter.

 Cacao is full of antioxidants in it’s raw state.
-The amazing health benefits include reducing your risk of cardiovascular disease, reducing blood pressure, risk of having a stroke, and protecting your cells from damage.
+The amazing health benefits include reducing your risk of cardiovascular disease, reducing blood pressure, reducing risk of having a stroke, and protecting your cells from damage.
 These antioxidants can actually repair the damage to cells caused by free radicals and may reduce the risk of some cancers.

 Cacao is also a source of some very important minerals that we all need to make sure we are getting.
 The minerals magnesium, iron, potassium, calcium, zinc, copper, and manganese are important for hormonal balance.